Édouard Chatton

-"Pansporella perplex: Reflections on the Biology and Phylogeny of the Protozoa."

 Chatton was born in Romont, Switzerland.
 His initial interest was in various human pathogenic protozoa, members of the Apicomplexa and Trypanosomatids.
 He later expanded his studies to include marine protists, helping to contribute to the description of the dinoflagellate protists.
-At the Pasteur Institute he met and became a mentor to André Michel Lwoff, future Nobel Laureate in Physiology or Medicine.
+He first coined the terms "eukaryote" and "prokaryote" in a 1925 paper, but did not elaborate on the concept; Roger Stanier and C. B. van Niel later adopted the nomenclature and popularized the classification of cellular organisms into prokaryotes and eukaryotes in a 1962 article.
+At the Pasteur Institute, Chatton met and became a mentor to André Michel Lwoff, future Nobel Laureate in Physiology or Medicine.
 The two scientists remained associates until Chatton's death in 1947, in Banyuls-sur-Mer, France.